folarin-ogungbemi/Milestone-Project-1/README.md

 ## Limitations

-The website functionality does not include any imperative programming languages such as Javascript.
+* The website functionality does not include any imperative programming languages such as Javascript.
 Consequently, the registration form used in this website will not store any data.
+* The responsiveness of the website to screens is pegged at a minimum range of 320px.

+---

+# Features

+## Existing Features

+* Registration form : Embedded in the website is a form to be filled by users who wants to receive newsletters pertaining to the goals of the organization.

+## Feeatures to be implemented

+The following features were not implemented as at the time of creation of this website due to limitations in technological skills :

+*  For easier search and navigation through the website, the website can include a search bar.